becheran/mlc/README.md

 chmod +x mlc
 ```

-For example take a look at the [ntest GitLab CI file](https://gitlab.com/becheran/ntest/blob/master/.gitlab-ci.yml) which uses mlc.
+For example take a look at the [ntest repo](https://github.com/becheran/ntest) which uses mlc in the CI pipeline.

 ## Usage